rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

   from this behavior can happen for a number of reasons:

-  * Missing values can indicate that GYRE has skipped a mode in frequency space; the fix is to use a finer frequency scan.
+  * Missing values can indicate that GYRE has skipped a mode in frequency space; the fix is to use a finer frequency grid.

   * Missing values together with duplicate and/or non-monotonic values can indicate that GYRE isn't resolving the spatial structure of